RobinWolf/ros2_mqtt_client/README.md

 - Verify Messages are send correctly to the Broker (inside the Container)
     1) open another Terminal and connect to the Container: ```docker exec -it visionai_ros_mqtt_client bash```
     2) ```mosquitto_sub -h mqtt.eclipseprojects.io -p 1883 -t "robot/joint_states"```

+### On the Broker Side:
+- define IP and Port in Mosquitto Conftg File *mosquitto.conf*
+- enable unauthentificated Client Connection in *mosquitto.conf*: listener 1883, allow_anonymous true (outcoment !)
+- start the broker with: mosquitto -v -c mosquitto.conf (you have to be in the mosquitto install folder or provide the whole path to the config !)